PycraftDeveloper/PMMA/README.md

 ## Installation

-You can install the latest version of PMMA from PyPi using the command: `pip install pmma' or you can head over to the website here: [PMMA on PyPi](https://pypi.org/project/pmma/) tio select a custom version to install.
+You can install the latest version of PMMA from PyPi using the command: `pip install pmma' or you can head over to the website here: [PMMA on PyPi](https://pypi.org/project/pmma/) to select a custom version to install.

 ### Requirements